abrartarafder/Cruise-Critic-PowerBI-Project/README.md

 # Cruise Critic Database & Analytics Project

-Collaborators: Abrar Tarafder, Ekam Momi, Shoumik Ahmed
+**Collaborators: Abrar Jawad Tarafder, Ekambir Momi, Shoumik Ahmed**

 ## Overview
 This project is based on a completed **EECS 3421 – Database Systems** group project that designed and implemented a relational database for a simplified **Cruise Critic** cruise booking and review platform.